Christianity isn’t just lived. It’s celebrated.

-The liturgical calendar will tell us all of this.
-Each day and each season is something different, glorious, and joyful; it teaches us in both subtle and overt ways how to love God and live a good and holy life.
+The liturgical calendar tells us all of this.
+Each day, each season, is something different, glorious, and joyful; it teaches us how to love God and live a good and holy life in subtle and overt ways.

 Our primary duty in life is to worship God and to do all things for His glory.
 As the Baltimore Catechism teaches us, “To gain the happiness of heaven we must know, love, and serve God in this world.”
 Our training for heaven begins here and now.

-The liturgical calendar helps us to order and structure our lives accordingly in a way that’s pleasing to God—and will therefore bring His peace into our lives and souls.
-When we aren’t living in harmony with our spiritual Body, life in general will feel more complicated, uncertain, and confusing.
+The liturgical calendar helps us order and structure our lives in a way that’s pleasing to God—a way that will bring His peace into our lives and souls.
+When we aren’t living in harmony with our spiritual Body, life will feel more complicated, uncertain, and confusing.

-When we live in harmony with the Body of Christ—our spiritual family as the children of God—we can know what God wants for us and do it, rather than being distracted and sidelined by the non-essential things of life that can never satisfy us, but only leave us feeling depleted.
+When we live in harmony with the Body of Christ—our spiritual family as the children of God—we know what God wants for us and can do it, rather than being distracted and sidelined by non-essential things that can never satisfy us, but only leave us feeling depleted.
 We must get our life, energy, and growth by revolving around the Son.
 What an incredible way to bring divine meaning and an exalted purpose into our daily lives!